Months of the Northern Lights

 Why is aurora activity stronger close to the equinoxes?

 Due to the earth’s axis, as the planet rotates around the sun, the angle of the earth’s magnetic fields changes.
-During the optimum time, which occurs during the equinoxes, magnetic fissures open up that allow solar particles out, setting off an auroral storm cycle, which creates a higher probability of northern light sightings.
+During the optimum time, which occurs around the equinoxes, magnetic cracks open up that allow solar particles in, setting off frequent aurora storms, which creates a higher probability of northern light sightings.

 How can I increase my chances of seeing northern lights in Iceland?